 At Full Retirement Age by April 30 or currently under File and Suspend

 If you are currently at Full Retirement Age (66) or over and using the File and Suspend strategy the law will NOT impact you in any way.
 Similarly, if you reach FRA and File and Suspend before April 30, when the law goes into effect, you are not impacted.
 Early versions of the law made it look like this strategy would be terminated in 90 days, but that was corrected in the final law, according to Czarnowski.
 To summarize: if you can take this strategy by April 30, 2106 your spouse can receive a spousal benefit while you are having your payments suspended in order to earn Delayed Retirement Credits.
+If you suspend benefits after April 30 anyone who receives benefits from your record will also have their benefits suspended (there is one exception; divorced spouse’s will be able to continue receiving benefits).

 Born January 1, 1954 or earlier

 If you were born by Jan 1, 1954 (meaning you will be at least 62 in the year the new law goes into effect), you still have one of the benefits available under the old rules.
 That is, you still have the right to file a “Restricted benefit application” and just claim benefits on the earnings of your eligible spouse and continue to accrue 2/3% increase per month on your own earnings record.
+But again, your spouse must have applied for his or her benefit to be eligible.

 Born after January 1, 1954